 \section{Abstract}

-In semidefinite programming (SDP), some of the most commonly used pre-processing techniques for exploiting sparsity result in non-trivial numerical issues.
-We show that further pre-processing, based on the so called facial reduction, can resolve the issues.
-In computational experiments on SDP instances from the SDPLib, a benchmark, and structured instances from polynomial and binary quadratic optimisation, we show that combining the two-step pre-processing with a standard interior-point method outperforms the interior point method, with or without the traditional pre-processing, by a considerable margin.
+In semidefinite programming (SDP), a number of pre-processing techniques have been developed, including procedures based on chordal decomposition, which exploit sparsity in the semidefinite program in order to reduce the dimension of individual constraints, and procedures based on facial reduction, which reduces the dimension of the problem by removing redundant rows and columns.
+So far, these have been studied in isolation.
+We show that these techniques are, in fact, complementary.
+In computational experiments, we show that a two-step pre-processing followed by a standard interior-point method outperforms the interior point method, with or without either of the pre-processing techniques, by a considerable margin.